-- A completed International Student Application Form by: Fall Semester - May 1 Spring Semester - October 15 - Original or certified copies of all secondary transcripts showing proof of graduation and a certified English translation of those record - A letter of recommendation from your instructor, teacher, school counselor, or principal. - Art and Design applicants are required to submit a portfolio (see the first year or transfer section on portfolio submission). - Proof of English Proficiency:

-Students whose native language is not English must show evidence of English proficiency.
-Please submit your official results for the Test of English as a Foreign Language (TOEFL) or International English Language Test System (IELTS).
+- A completed International Student Application Form by: Fall Semester - May 1 Spring Semester - October 15 - Original or certified copies of all secondary transcripts showing proof of graduation and a certified English translation of those record - A letter of recommendation from your instructor, teacher, school counselor, or principal. - Art and Design applicants are required to submit a portfolio (see the first year or transfer section on portfolio submission). - Proof of English Proficiency: Students whose native language is not English must show evidence of English proficiency.
+Please submit your official results for the Test of English as a Foreign Language (TOEFL), International English Language Test System (IELTS), Duolingo, or another form of English Proficiency.
 Scores must not be over two years old, TOEFL minimum score is 79, IELTS minimum score is 5.5.

-Standardized Tests:
+Should you have any questions, please contact Allison Church at churcham@alfred.edu. - Standardized Tests: SAT and ACT standardized tests are optional. - Required Essay for International Students